mvillalba/python-afip/README.md

  * This is a simpler, one-function-one-package sort of deal.
 Use it to build something else.
  * It runs on Python 3 (and only Python 3) out of the box.
  * The code is simpler/cleaner to understand.
- * This package tries to abstract away (i.e. hide) the inherent ugliness in the native interfaces and give you more natural data structures that don't make you feel like you are dealing with an ugly pile of XML documents and general SOAP awfulness.
+ * This package tries to abstract away (i.e. hide) the inherent ugliness and the sea of inconsistencies in the native interfaces and gives you more natural data structures that don't make you feel like you are dealing with an ugly pile of XML documents and related SOAP awfulness.
 Because you are not, I am, so you don't have to.

 And just to be fair, a few reasons not to use it:
  * You want something established and better tested.